3RUN/Acknex-CCT/README.md

 But by learning how the demo scene is made and setup you'll be able to get (more or less) suitable results.
 Mainly I would advice to keep the same size and don't increase/decrease world scale!
 Currently 40quants = 1 meter, NPC is 64 quant height.
+To make sure that correct .dll was loaded, there is a function called ackphysxHelloWorld();

 CREDITS:
 - original physX plugin was made by Chris Kahler